Eye for an Eye

 Location: Abyss / Layer 6 – Eyenabella

 Now, what makes An Eye for an Eye stand out in the chaotic mess that is the Abyss is this peculiar truce among the beholders.
 It’s a sort of sacred ground, a place where they’ve all agreed to put aside their appetites and their rivalries for a spell.
-It’s an uneasy peace, mind you, the kind where everyone’s got one eye (or more) open at all times, waiting for the inevitable betrayal.
+It’s an uneasy peace, mind you, the kind where everyone’s got one eye (or five) open at all times, waiting for the inevitable betrayal.
 But, for the time being, it holds.
-It’s like a truce between thieves; everyone’s agreed to hold off on the backstabbing… but keep your wits about you, because non-beholders are quite literally on the menu.
+It’s like a truce between assassins; everyone’s agreed to hold off on the backstabbing… but keep your wits about you, because non-beholders are quite literally on the menu.

 Being a burg with a peculiar truce amongst beholderkin.